 Add 50 µL of antibody cocktail per 1 mL of sample, and mix gently.
 Incubate at room temperature for 5 min.

-Immediately before use, vortex magnetic particles for 30 s on high speed.
+Immediately before use, vortex magnetic particles for 30 sec on high speed.
 Add 50 µL of magnetic particles per 1 mL of sample to the tube containing PBMCs, and mix gently.

 Bring the volume up to 2.5 mL with selection buffer and mix gently.
 Place the tube (without lid) into the magnet, and incubate at RT for 2.5 min.